DominantNostril/MagicFinder/README.md

 ## Installation
 Download the latest MagicFinder.json file from the right sidebar on this Github page and place it in ``Guild Wars 2\addons\reffect\packs``.
 Enable MagicFinder in-game under Nexus "Addons" and drag the icon bars wherever you want them on your screen.

-To choose between the one- or two-column configuration:
+To choose between the one- or two-column layouts:
 * Open Nexus in-game from the icon on the top left of your screen
 * Click "Configure" on the Addons pane
 * Expand _MagicFinder by DominantNostril_